tic40/emperor/README.md

 ### Back-end

-Rails App which is created API mode and webpacker option(Rails new . --webpack=react --api)
+Rails Application which is created with API mode and webpacker option(Rails new . --webpack=react --api)

 #### API